telerik/kendo-ui-core/docs/AngularJS/introduction.md

 ### Event Handlers

-#### Set event handlers via widget configuration options
+#### Set Handlers via Widget Configuration Options

-If you store the whole configuration in the `controller`, then you can add an event handler in the same way as you would do with plain Kendo UI:
+If you store the whole configuration in the `controller`, then you can add an event handler in the same way as you would do with plain Kendo UI.

+###### Example

 ```html
 <div ng-app="app" ng-controller="MyCtrl">